fish-hue/terminal-history-wipe/README.md

 # terminal-history-wipe
-Simple bash script to easily clear terminal history and reset it.
+A simple bash script to easily clear terminal history and reset it.
+Navigate to "/terminal-history-wipe" folder enter "chmod +x thw.sh" to make script executable enter "./thw.sh" to run